dsoiM/googlehomePCPOSH/README.md

-# googlehomePCPOSH
+# Google Home PC POSH
-Control your Windows 10 PC with Google Home (and assistant) using IFTTT and PushBullet - with poweshell
+Control your Windows 10 PC with Google Home (and assistant) using IFTTT and PushBullet - with powershell

 Instructions: